byu/serf/README.md

 Handlers may process Command Messages.
 Handlers may process observed Events that 3rd party services emit.

-Services SHOULD declare a manifest to map messages to handlers, which allows Serf to route messages and to determine blocking or non-blocking modes.

 Serf App and Channels
 =====================

 A Serf App is a Rack-like application that accepts an ENV hash as input.
 This ENV hash is simply the hash representation of a message to be processed.

-The Serf App, as configured by registered manifests, will:
+The Serf App, as configured by DSL, will:
-1. route the ENV to the proper handler
+1. route the ENV to the proper Endpoint
-2. run the handler in blocking or non-blocking mode.
+2. The endpoint will create a handler instance.
   a.
-The handler's serf call method will parse the ENV into a message object
+The handler's build class method will be given an ENV, which
-    if the handler registered a Message class.
+    may be handled as fit.
+The Command class will help by parsing it into a Message object as registered by the implementing subclass.
-3. publish the handler's results to results or error channels.
+3. publish the handler's results to a response channel.
   a.
+Raised errors are caught and pushed to an error channel.
+  b.
 These channels are normally message queuing channels.
-  b.
+  c.
 We only require the channel instance to respond to the 'publish'
     method and accept a message (or message hash) as the argument.
 4. return the handler's results to the caller if it is blocking mode.
   a.
 In non-blocking mode, an MessageAcceptedEvent is returned instead